uclnlp/fakenewschallenge/README.md

 Challenge.

-Rather than providing seed values and requiring the model to be retrained, the repository contains the TensorFlow model trained as part of the submission.
+Rather than providing seed values and requiring the model to be retrained, the repository contains relevant scripts and the TensorFlow model trained as part of the submission.

-The submission can thus easily be reproduced by loading this model to make the predictions on the relevant test set.
+The submission can easily be reproduced by loading this model using the `pred.py script to make the predictions on the relevant test set.

+Alternatively, as suggested by the organizers of the competition, the ` validity of the submission can be checked by training the model also using the `pred.py script with different seeds and evaluating the ` average performance of the system.

 ## Getting started